fergiemcdowall/search-index/doc/API.md

      individual document fields?
 Setting this to false saves space and makes the index faster.

- * **fieldsToStore** _array or 'all', default 'all'_ : which fields in
-     the incoming documents should be considered by the index.

  * **indexPath** _string, default:'si'_ : what should the index be
      called on disk.